 UV lights don’t just kill germs; they also kill allergens like dust, dust mites, mold and mildew from the air.
 Those allergens make it difficult to breathe; they can also worsen or even cause respiratory illness with prolonged exposure.
 Those who have severe allergies or respiratory issues should welcome a UV light into their home.

 Ready to Add a UV Light to Your AC System?

 Not only are there many benefits to UV lights, but they are also affordable and easy to install in your central heating or air system.
 At Scott’s Heating & Air Conditioning, we can install one in your system within an hour.
 Furthermore, this home improvement project is incredibly low-maintenance and economical for the significant benefit of fresh, clean air.

-Scott’s Heating & Air Conditioning is a full-service heating and air conditioning company in Central Florida.
-Whether you need repair, maintenance or installation of a new heating or cooling system, we make it a priority to provide efficient, cost-effective and professional service.
+Scott’s Heating & Air Conditioning is a full-service heating and air conditioning company and a Bryant® Factory Authorized Dealer in Central Florida.
+Whether you need repair, maintenance, or installation of a new heating or cooling system, we provide efficient, cost-effective, and professional service.
 When it’s hot, call Scott!Tags: Air Conditioning, clean air, indoor air quality, uv light